 Each work will go through multiple incarnations as it evolves with layers upon layers added and combined in increasing complexity.
 These patterns are similar to what he witnessed at the “meeting of the waters” deep in the Amazon.
 He has an innate eye for color combinations that seems to come directly from his subconscious mind, and gives each painting its own unique personality and presence with such visual depth that it must be experienced by the viewer.

-Nestor’s art has been exhibited numerous times in Buenos Aires at various venues and exhibitions during the six years he was living there.
-He has sold many pieces to private collectors in Buenos Aires where his Gerhard Richter and Jackson Pollock inspired works were first conceived and evolved.
-He states, “My hope is that those who own my work will be transported to a mental landscape of contemplation and motivation each time they view them.”
+Nestor’s art has been exhibited numerous times in Buenos Aires at various venues and exhibitions during the six years he was living there (2006 – 2012) where he sold many pieces to private collectors in Buenos Aires where his Gerhard Richter and Jackson Pollock inspired works were first conceived and evolved.

-Nestor’s art was exhibited numerous times in Buenos Aires at exhibitions, galleries, and other venues during the six years he was living in Argentina (2006 – 2012) there.
-He sold many pieces to private collectors in Buenos Aires.
-Now back in Los Angeles, Nestor’s unique abstract artwork is being added to more and more contemporary fine art collections.
-His paintings are in private collections on 5 continents and countries including the USA, Italy, Japan, Canada, Argentina, Great Britain, Singapore, Spain, Ireland, Australia, and France.
+Now back in Los Angeles, Nestor’s unique abstract expressionistic artwork is being added to more and more contemporary fine art collections.
+His paintings are in private collections on 5 continents and countries including the USA, Italy, Japan, India, Canada, Argentina, Great Britain, Singapore, Spain, Ireland, Belgium, Australia, and France.

 Abstract artist Nestor lives and works in Los Angeles, California with his partner Lee and their two Chihuahuas, Iggy and Ginger.